Shared purity and concurrence of a mixture of ground and low-lying excited states as indicators of quantum phase transitions: Two-dimensional Heisenberg spin model

 \section{Two-dimensional $J_1-J_2$ Heisenberg spin model}

 We now consider the two-dimensional $J_1-J_2$ Heisenberg model on a $4\times4$ square lattice, whose Hamiltonian can be written as

-where the first sum runs over nearest neighbor pairs while the second runs over next-nearest neighbor ones. $J_1$ and $J_2$, the coupling coefficients of nearest neighbor and next nearest neighbor spin site pairs respectively are both positive.
+where the first sum runs over nearest neighbor pairs while the second runs over nearest neighbor diagonal pairs. $J_1$ and $J_2$, the coupling coefficients of nearest neighbor and diagonal neighbor spin site pairs respectively are both positive.
 We impose the periodic boundary condition for this two-dimensional model as well.
 Earlier studies with this model have predicted that there are two quantum phase transitions present - one from ordinary N\'eel order phase to a plaquette or columnar dimer phase at $\alpha \approx 0.4$ and another one from the plaquette or columnar dimer phase to a collinear N\'eel phase at $\alpha \approx 0.6$~\cite{Schulz_1992,PhysRevB.51.6151,PhysRevB.89.241104,Cysne_2015,PhysRevB.81.144410,Richter2010}.

+In this case again as in Sec.~\ref{III}, to look for the quantum phase transitions in the model, we consider the profiles of the order parameters (concurrence and shared purity) in the two instances for which the quantum phase transition in the one-dimensional $J_1-J_2$ model was successfully detected.
+Those are respectively the cases $(iii)$ and $(iv)$ of Sec~\ref{II}.
+Accordingly we first investigate the concurrence and shared purity of the reduced pseudo-thermal state with contributions from the ground and first excited states only.
+The results obtained have been plotted in Fig.~\ref{2d_g1}.